-To nominate a colleague or friend, click here.
-You are also welcome to self-nominate.
-You will need to supply us with the email address and phone number of the nominee so we can let them know of the nomination.
+You can nominate a colleague or friend through our event website.
+You will need to complete the online form and provide the email address and phone number of the nominee so that we can let them know of the nomination.
 This can be done anonymously.

 You are welcome to make more than one nomination or nominate multiple people.
 Making more than one nomination does not increase the chances of becoming a finalist.
 Finalist selection is based on the submission.

 You are welcome to make as many submissions as you are eligible for.
-You can check category eligibility on the website.
+You can check category criteria and eligibility on the website.

 Answer the questions and provide accurate and concise information.
 Make use of the available word count to draw upon examples to support your claims.
 Remember that judges often have a lot of submissions to consider, so make it entertaining and informative.
 Supporting documents are also looked upon favourably to strengthen your submission provided they are relevant to your submission.
 Judges do not want to spend a lot of time reviewing information that is not relevant to the questions or submission.
 Don’t be shy in contacting your colleagues and clients for testimonials and references.

 Finalists may have their headshot displayed alongside their name on screen when they are announced at the event.
-We will also use headshots to announce finalists on the event website.
+We may also use headshots to announce finalists on our social media campaign.

-Getting the recognition that you deserve by winning an award or becoming a finalist can be a real boost to your career.
-You will have your own finalist profile featured on our website, along with a profile you can upload to your LinkedIn page.
-You are also provided with a finalist seal that you can display on your website or in your office.
+Getting the recognition that you deserve by winning an award or becoming a finalist can be a real boost to your business.
+Our events also provide a great opportunity to network with like-minded companies and individuals.
+You are provided with a finalist seal and certificate that you can display on your website or in your office.
 You are also provided with a press release to help you spread the word to your network.

-The official deadline for close of submissions can be found on the event details page.
-If you have problems meeting this time, please contact Sebastian Cruz by email at [email protected] or call 02 9922 3300.
+The official deadline for the close of submissions can be found on the event homepage.
+If you have problems meeting this time, please contact Natasha Taylor on 02 9922 3300 or by email [email protected].